The World's Most Powerful Coiled Tubing Conveyance Tool

-WWT International Coiled Tubing Services developed WWT Coiled Tubing Tractors™ (CT Tractors) to help coiled tubing operators overcome the problem of CT lockup in complex, extended reach wells.
-Our patented, all-hydraulic Tractors with ball drop and e-line pass through ability enable you to deploy equipment further and faster than with CT alone to cost-effectively reach your target depth, while performing various operations in a wide range of cased or open-hole wellbore sizes.
-Our lighter, smaller WWT 212 Coiled Tubing Tractor™ was specially designed with our field-proven Tractor technology for small-diameter well sections.
+WWT International Coiled Tubing Services developed WWT Coiled Tubing Tractors™ (CT Tractors) to help operators overcome the problem of CT lockup in complex, extended reach wells.
+Our patented, all-hydraulic Tractors enable you to deploy equipment further and faster to cost-effectively reach your target depth, while performing various operations in a wide range of cased or open-hole wellbore sizes.

-The WWT CT Tractor has greater pulling power than any tractor on the market.
+The WWT CT Tractor has the greatest pulling power of any tractor on the market.
 Our record-breaking performances back this up.
-The Model 470, for example, delivers 14,500 pounds of carrying capacity, with varying capacities for our other models.
-Operational Ranges of WWT CT Tractors Click to open Tractor Specifications
+To view operational ranges of WWT CT Tractors Click to open Tractor Specifications

 Designed for Ultimate Flexibility

 Several innovations make the WWT CT Tractor the most versatile, powerful Tractor available:

 - Special patented positive grippers enable them to deploy heavy tool strings to the outer zones of extended reach wells.
 Debris-tolerant designs provides continuous traction in a wide range of cased or open-hole wellbores.